 Call scripts are seldom perfect in their initial version.
 The best way to edit and improve call scripts is Call Recording or Live Call Monitoring.
 Im sure you have met with the message This call may be monitored for quality purposes, a legal requirement for call monitoring.

-If in doubt about call scripts, take note of Steven R. Isaacs, known as a telemarketing guru.
+If in doubt about call centre scripts, take note of Steven R. Isaacs, known as a telemarketing guru.